 What is an overdose?

 An overdose is a toxic amount of a substance, that overwhelms the body.
 An overdose can happen with one substance, or a combination of substances in the body.
 Some overdoses can be life threatening or fatal.
-Let’s talk about opioid overdose.
+Here’s how you can prevent an opioid overdose.

 What is an opioid?